 Conclusion

 Your MS journey is unique, and yoga can be a steady path to strength and calm.
 By practicing adaptive yoga for multiple sclerosis, you can ease symptoms and find some peace.
-Think of it as therapeutic yoga MS you can do at home—start small, use props, and listen to your body; small wins add up.
+Think of it as therapeutic yoga for MS you can do at home—start small, use props, and listen to your body; small wins add up.